blackfireio/documentation/monitoring-cookbooks/cache-monitoring.rst

 PCRE Cache
 ----------

-The `PCRE PHP <https://www.php.net/manual/en/intro.pcre.php>`_ extension maintains a global per-thread cache of compiled regular expressions.
+The `PCRE PHP <https://www.php.net/manual/en/book.pcre.php>`_ extension maintains a per-thread cache of compiled regular expressions (one global cache in NTS builds, one per thread in ZTS builds such as FrankenPHP), hardcoded to 4096 entries.
+Unlike the other caches listed above, this limit is not configurable via an INI setting.
+When the cache is full, up to 512 of the oldest entries (by insertion order) that are not currently in use are evicted in bulk.
+High cache usage indicates frequent evictions and regex recompilation; the only mitigation is to reduce the number of unique regex patterns in the application code.